ef-tools/efVideoTube-node/README.md

 - `ass2srt`

     For converting `.ass`, `.ssa` and `.srt` subtitles to webvtt.
-    *Will be published to github soon.*
+    *Will be published to github later.*

 ## License